-Brevard Family Partnership will also be offering in-service trainings to our Case Management Agencies for advanced skill-based training; such as, Interviewing, Sexual Abuse, Substance Abuse; and Domestic Violence.
-There will also be available throughout the year opportunities for in-service training and labs on areas identified through reviews or as identified by leadership of BFP and case management.
+Brevard Family Partnership will also be offering in-service trainings to our Case Management Agencies for advanced skill-based training including Human Trafficking, Strengths Based Supervision, GAP, and Eligibility.
+Throughout the year, there will also be opportunities available for in-service training and labs on areas identified through reviews or as identified by leadership of BFP and case management.